Energy & Green Building

 Green Building Slam

 After a two-year, in-person hiatus, the Green Building Slam is back!
 A community favorite, the Slam is known for its fast-paced, presentation style and incredible networking opportunities with local green building experts and enthusiasts.
 Did we mention fun?
-The Slam returns Friday, September 23rd at The Underground.
-Doors open 5:30 pm.
-Tickets on sale now!
+Thank you to all who attended, a recording of the event is now available.

 Energize the San Juans